mdn/translated-content/files/ko/web/css/grid/index.md

 {{EmbedInteractiveExample("pages/css/grid.html")}}

 > **참고:** You can only specify the explicit _or_ the implicit grid properties in a single `grid` declaration.
-The sub-properties you don’t specify are set to their initial value, as normal for shorthands.
+The sub-properties you don't specify are set to their initial value, as normal for shorthands.
 Also, the gutter properties are NOT reset by this shorthand.

 ## Syntax